 (vi) After conclusion of the transitional hold, the hospital shall monitor and document the condition of the individual at least every fifteen minutes, for two hours.
 The inability to complete the fifteen minute monitoring and rational shall be documented.

-(3) The agency shall identify, educate and approve staff members to use seclusion or restraint.
+(3) The inpatient psychiatric service provider shall identify, educate and approve staff members to use seclusion or restraint.
 Competency of staff in the use and documentation of seclusion or restraint methods shall be routinely evaluated.
-The results of evaluations shall be maintained by the agency for a minimum of three years for each staff member identified.
+The results of evaluations shall be maintained by the inpatient psychiatric service provider for a minimum of three years for each staff member identified.

 (a) Staff shall be trained in and demonstrate competency in the safe application of all seclusion or restraint interventions he or she is authorized to perform, including specific training in utilization of transitional holds, if applicable;